 The NEC Group has entered into a number of long-term strategic alliances with leading industry participants, both to develop new technologies and products and to manufacture existing and new products.
 In June 2020, NEC agreed with Rakuten Mobile, Inc. to jointly develop a fully virtualized standalone 5G core network.
-Furthermore,

 NEC, in the same month, agreed with Nippon Telegraph and Telephone Corporation ("NTT Corporation") on a capital and business alliance aimed at joint research, development and global expansion of 5G and various ICT products.
+Furthermore, in July 2021, Microsoft Corporation of the United States and the NEC Group concluded a contract to expand their strategic partnership with the aim of introducing the cloud to customers and accelerating DX through mutual utilization of technology and knowledge.
 If the NEC Group's strategic partners encounter financial or other business difficulties, if their strategic objectives change or if they no longer perceive the NEC Group to be an attractive alliance partner, they may no longer desire or be able to participate in the NEC Group's alliances.
 The NEC Group's business could be hurt if the NEC Group is unable to continue one or more of its alliances.
 In addition, as a result of such strategic alliances, the NEC Group may become dependent on its alliance partners for product lines using co-developed technologies and an Open RAN which is jointly developed with NTT Group and Rakuten Mobile, Inc., leaving the NEC Group with less flexibility in expanding or diversifying its product and service offerings.